-2.10 This Land Code does not Abrogate the special relationship between Canada and the Nipissing First Nation.
+2.10 This Land Code does not Abrogate the special relationship between Canada and Nipissing First Nation.

-Land and interests affected
+Lands and Interests affected

-- 2.11 A reference to Nipissing First Nation Land in this Land Code means all rights and resources in and of the Land, and includes: - (a) the water, beds underlying water, Riparian Rights, and renewable and non-renewable natural resources in and of that Land, to the extent that these are under the jurisdiction of Canada; and - (b) all the interests and licenses granted to Nipissing First Nation by Canada listed in the Individual Agreement.
+- 2.11 A reference to Nipissing First Nation Land in this Land Code means all rights and resources in and of the Land and includes: - the water, beds underlying water, Riparian Rights, and renewable and non-renewable natural resources in and of that Land to the extent that these are under the jurisdiction of Canada; and - (b) all the Interests and Licenses granted to Nipissing First Nation by Canada listed in the Individual Agreement.